 The DeepVax Team

 Martin F. Bachmann made a name for himself in the field of therapeutic vaccines and virus-like particles.
-He is Professor of Immunology at the University of Bern, Switzerland, University of Oxford, UK and visiting professor of the International Immunology Institute of Anhui University, Hefei, China.
+He is Professor of Immunology at the University of Bern, Switzerland and visiting professor at University of Oxford, UK.

-Martin Bachmann is the founder and co-founder of several biotech companies active in the field of therapeutic vaccines in humans (Saiba GmbH, HealVAX GmbH and DeepVax GmbH) and animals (Hypopet AG, Evax AG).
-His research has a strong focus on prophylactic and therapeutic vaccines based on virus-like particles.
+Martin Bachmann is the founder and co-founder of several biotech companies active in the field of therapeutic vaccines in humans (Saiba AG, Saiba Animal Health AG, SAIBA X AG, Evax AG and Deepvax GmbH, His research has a strong focus on therapeutic vaccines based on virus-like particles.

 Daniel Speiser graduated in 1982 and received a Doctorate in Medicine in 1986 at the University of Zürich, Switzerland.
 He then completed a clinical degree in internal medicine, with specialization in clinical immunology and (hemato-) oncology.
 In the laboratory of Rolf Zinkernagel (then future Nobel Laureate), he specialized in infection and tumor immunology.
 Subsequently, he established his independent career in basic and clinical immunology at the Universities of Geneva, Toronto and Lausanne.
 Currently, Daniel is an honorary professor at the University of Lausanne and has an appointment at the University of Bern.